daryllstrauss/tango/README.md

 data sets to a directory.

 Run the program and press the save button the right side of the screen to save the point cloud.
-Each data set includes the pose information and the point cloud data.
+Each data set includes the pose information, the point cloud data, and a color image from the camera.

 When you have finished scanning, connect the Project Tango tablet to a PC, and nagivate to the Internal storage/Documents/myScans directory.
-You should find one numbered Scan<N>.data for each time you hit save.
+You should find one numbered Scan<N>.data and tango<N>.png for each time you hit save.
 Drag those over to your PC.

 The second application is a reader for these data sets.
 This will read in the scan file and write out an XYZ file in the same directory.
 All the points in